 4. Improve (inclusive) planning culture

-Estonia has until a 1991 top-down spatial practice.
+Until a 1991 Estonia had a top-down spatial practice.
 The inclusive planning process is still something incomprehensible that is under process of improvement.

-- working with a sensitive zone planning, which involves children in the planning stage and offers student workshops
+- eays to work with a sensitive zone planning, which involves children in the planning stage and offers student workshops

-- Sustainable comprehensive plan development virtually includes all spheres of life.
+- A sustainable comprehensive plan which virtually includes all spheres of life.

 Pilot area Sareemaa.